onebeyond/css-pills/docs/pills/everything-is-a-box-in-css.md

 ---
-title: Everything is a box
+title: Everything is a box in CSS
 description: Learn about the CSS Box Model and understand why everything is a box in CSS.
 tags: ["layout", "box model"]
 head: